rekalogika/rekalogika.dev/docs/domain-event/06-manual-control.md

 ## Clearing the Events

-If the domain event queues are not empty at the end of the request, `DomainEventManager` will throw `UndispatchedEventsException`.
+If the domain event queues are not empty at the end of the request, `DomainEventEntityManager` will throw `UndispatchedEventsException`.
 To prevent that from happening, if you disable auto-dispatch, you need to make sure that you dispatch both pre-flush and post-flush events as above.
 Alternatively, you can clear the events if you don't want them dispatched:

 ```php
 use Rekalogika\DomainEvent\DomainEventAwareEntityManagerInterface;